[LUM#14] Canned Bluefin Tuna

-A tireless traveler, bluefin tuna swim thousands of kilometers during their lifetime.
+A tireless traveler, the bluefin tuna covers thousands of kilometers over the course of its life.
 What does it do during its travels?
-To lift the veil on the private life of this large fish and better understand the dynamics of its population, marine biologists and microelectronics researchers microelectronics are working together.
+To lift a corner of the veil on the private life of this large fish and better understand the dynamics of its population, marine biologists and microelectronics are working together.

 Their mission?
-To develop cheaper and more comprehensive tagging devices.
-"Commercially available devices only have three sensors to measure pressure, temperature, and light in order to determine the fish's position, " explains Vincent Kerzérho.
-While these measurements make it possible to track the movements of tuna, they do not provide any information about the animal's physiology.
-"We know where it is, but we don't know what it's doing there.
+To develop cheaper and more comprehensive tracking devices.
+“Commercially available devices only include three sensors designed to measure pressure, temperature, and light in order to determine the fish’s location, ” explains Vincent Kerzérho.
+While these measurements allow researchers to track the movements of tuna, they provide no information about the animal’s physiology.
+“We know where it is, but we don’t know what it’s doing there.
 Is it hunting?
 Reproducing?
-Is it building up reserves or consuming them?
-Yet this information is crucial to understanding the life cycle of tuna and their migratory dynamics," explains Tristan Rouyer (see box).
+Is it building up reserves or, on the contrary, using them up?
+Yet this information is crucial for understanding the life cycle of tuna and their migratory patterns,” explains Tristan Rouyer (see box).

-Microelectronics specialists have therefore developed a new sensor that not only geolocates fish but also provides information on their fat content.
-"We use bioimpedance, a technique developed by the medical community, the same one used for scales that measure fat content. " The sensors must also be able to withstand a hostile environment, salt water, and the pressure that prevails at depths of up to 1,000 meters, where tuna frequently venture.
-And they must also meet the challenge of autonomy.
-"Tuna spend a lot of time at depth, which makes continuous data transmission impossible.
+Microelectronics specialists have therefore developed a new sensor that not only tracks the fish’s location but also provides information on its fat content.
+“We use bioimpedance, a technique developed in the medical field—the same one used in body fat scales. ” These sensors must also withstand a hostile environment—saltwater and the pressure found at depths of up to 1,000 meters, where tuna frequently venture.
+And they must also meet the challenge of battery life.
+“Tuna spend a lot of time at depth, which makes continuous data transmission impossible.
 So we designed a system that detaches itself after 6 months to a year.
-It then rises to the surface where it finally transmits the information it has collected, " explains Vincent Kerzérho.
+It then rises to the surface, where it finally transmits the collected data, ” explains Vincent Kerzérho.

 Precise timing

-The technical challenge was met with a microelectronic device measuring just a few square millimeters, connected to electrodes that had to be implanted in the fish's flesh.
-That's where another challenge began...
-Because , as Tristan Rouyer points out, "tagging a 250-kilogram tuna is complicated."
+A technical challenge has been overcome, with a microelectronic device measuring just a few square millimeters, connected to electrodes that must be implanted in the fish’s flesh.
+That’s where another challenge begins… Because, as Tristan Rouyer points out, “tagging a 250-kilogram tuna is complicated.”
 And for good reason: you have to get this enormous fish out of the water.
-"We did this with the help of the SATHOAN fishermen from Sète."
-Tuna fishing is done with a seine, a huge net that boats use to encircle schools of fish.
-Researchers take advantage of this to capture individuals during a carefully timed operation.
-A line with a hook is thrown into the seine net, and any tuna that bites is hoisted on board in a stretcher and intubated on the boat, where it spends less than two minutes, "just enough time to deploy the equipment."
-The animal is then released and continues on its way, with the researchers in its wake .
+“Which we accomplished with the help of the Sète fishermen from SATHOAN.”
+Tuna fishing is done using a seine, a massive net with which the boats encircle schools of fish.
+The researchers take advantage of this to capture individual fish during a meticulously timed operation.
+A line with a hook is cast into the seine; the tuna that bites is hauled aboard on a stretcher and intubated on the boat, where it spends less than two minutes —"just enough time to set up the equipment."
+The animal is then released and continues on its way, with the researchers in its wake.

 Transatlantic

-Since 2018, scientists have tagged eight tuna, gathering valuable data.
-"One of the tuna tagged in the Mediterranean traveled to southern Iceland and then to Canada before crossing the Atlantic again and returning to the Mediterranean, " explains Tristan Rouyer.
-This year-long journey has provided more detailed information about the migratory routes taken by these great travelers.
+Since 2018, scientists have tagged eight tuna, thereby collecting valuable data.
+“One of the tuna tagged in the Mediterranean traveled as far south as Iceland and then on to Canada before crossing the Atlantic again and returning to the Mediterranean, ” explains Tristan Rouyer.
+This year-long journey provides a more detailed understanding of the migration routes taken by these long-distance travelers.

-And this is just the beginning: researchers want to tag more tuna to gather even more data.
-"This information is invaluable, because a better understanding of the migratory dynamics of these populations allows us to better understand how they use their habitat, particularly in relation to environmental conditions," explains Tristan Rouyer, who also emphasizes the importance of this knowledge in anticipating potential changes linked, for example, to global warming.
-"The more we know about the species, the better we can preserve it."
+And this is just the beginning: the researchers hope to tag even more tuna to gather even more data.
+“This information is invaluable, because a better understanding of these populations’ migratory dynamics allows us to better understand how they use their habitat, particularly in relation to environmental conditions,” explains Tristan Rouyer, who also emphasizes the importance of this knowledge for anticipating potential changes linked, for example, to global warming.
+“The more we know about the species, the better we can protect it.”

 Long-distance migrant

-A long-distance traveler, the bluefin tuna has long kept its routes a secret.
+A long-distance traveler, the bluefin tuna has long kept the map of its journeys a secret.
 Its migrations serve two essential purposes: feeding and reproduction.
-"The bluefin tuna reproduces in the warm waters of the Mediterranean.
-Outside this breeding area, it scours the colder waters of the Atlantic for food, traveling as far north as the Norwegian and Canadian coasts, where it hunts herring and mackerel," explains Tristan Rouyer.
-It is then able to gain 30% to 40% of its body weight, which it subsequently loses during the breeding season.
+“The bluefin tuna spawns in the warm waters of the Mediterranean.
+Outside this breeding zone, it roams the colder waters of the Atlantic in search of food, traveling as far north as the coastal waters of Norway and Canada, where it hunts herring and mackerel,” explains Tristan Rouyer.
+It can gain 30% to 40% of its body weight during this period, which it then loses during the breeding season.

 See also